Automatic Licence Plate Recognition (ALPR)

 A plate can be added to the hotlist for reasons including, but not limited to:

-- stolen licence plates
+- stolen vehicles / licence plates

 - expired permits